philthompson10/pyqtdeploy/doc/sysroot.rst

     ``COMPONENT`` is the name of the component that will be installed.
 It may be used more than once to install multiple components.
-If the option is not specified then all components specified in the TOML specification file will be installed.
+If the option is not specified then all components specified in the sysroot specification file will be installed.

 .. option:: --force